-Enable DMZ Host: If an application has trouble working from behind the router, you can expose one computer to the Internet and run the application on that computer.
+- Anti-Spoof Check: Enable this feature to protect your network from certain kinds of "spoofing" attacks. - Enable DMZ: If an application has trouble working from behind the router, you can expose one computer to the Internet and run the application on that computer.